-been tested in a variety of settings, notably professional scientific societies.
-It was also tested in parallel with the first round of the French presidential election of 2002, when sixteen candidates presented themselves: voters were clearly happy to be able to express themselves better with AV than casting at most one solitary vote.32 The arguments for and against AV have been cast in the context of the traditional model and have not addressed the real problem.
-The only solid results assume "dichotomous preferences," 33 but "like" and "dislike" (or the very different "for" and "against") is much too limited a language.
+majority-ranking with a 0,1-language is the approval voting ranking, so AV is a special case of the majority-ranking.
+AV has been tested in a variety of settings, notably professional scientific societies.
+It was also tested (26) in parallel with the first round of the French presidential election of 2002, when 16 candidates presented themselves: voters were clearly happy to be able to express themselves better with AV than casting at most one solitary vote.
+The arguments for and against AV have been cast in the context of the traditional model and have not addressed the real problem.
+The only solid results assume "dichotomous preferences" (27, 28) but "like" and "dislike" (or the very different "for" and "against") is much too limited a language.

-Why do electors vote at all, since they hardly expect to determine the outcome?
+Why do electors vote at all, when they hardly expect to determine the outcome (1)?
 They feel the moral imperative to express themselves: why else do so many cast blank votes?
 A richer language should encourage greater public participation.
-Even in an election having one candidate, the majority-grade permits electors to express themselves whatever language is used!
-Exactly what common language should be used in, say, a presidential election, is not clear.
-Perhaps the common language should be the grading system used in the nation's educational system: from a low of F to a high of A in the USA, from 0 to 20 in France, or 0 to 13 in Denmark.
+Exactly what common language should be used in, say, a presidential election, is not a trivial choice.
+Perhaps it should be the grading system used in the nation's educational system: from a low of F to a high of A in the U.S., from 0 to 20 in France, or 0 to 13 in Denmark.
 Alternatively, an election of an official might ask each voter: "For you, this candidate is Exceptional, Accomplished, Capable, Average, Limited, or Incompetent to undertake the high responsibilities of [the office]."
+The method was tested in the 2007 French presidential elections (www.ceco.polytechnique.fr/jugement-majoritaire.html).

-Common language How to define a common language in general remains an open question, though in many applications-skating, diving, gymnastics, piano competitions-languages already exist.
+Common Language.
+How to define a common language in general remains an open question, though in many applications (e.g., skating, diving, gymnastics, piano competitions) languages already exist.
 Different applications naturally call for different common languages.
 Experimentation will be necessary to define a language; and, as is true of any language, it will alter over time.
 The Les citadelles du vin experiment suggests that judges (and voters?) shun the highest and lowest grades.
 It may be best to define a language with an even number of words in order to prevent voting in the middle, or not.
 The nature of the words or numbers used will illicit different voting and judging behavior: the words themselves matter!
 The environment in which judging and voting take place may also.
-Just imagine, how would responsible voters behave were they to read Ramon Lull's solemn proclamation of 1297 before casting their ballots:
+Just imagine, how would responsible voters behave were they to read Ramon Lull's (3) solemn proclamation of 1299 before casting their ballots:

-...
-[It] is necessary to ascertain that in the election three things should be considered, of which the first is honesty and holiness of life, the second is knowledge and wisdom, and the third is a suitable disposition of the heart.
-Each person having a vote in the chapter should take an oath by the holy gospels of God to consider these three things and to always elect the person in whom they are best [embodied].35
+. . .[It] is necessary to ascertain that in the election three things should be considered, of which the first is honesty and holiness of life, the second is knowledge and wisdom, and the third is a suitable disposition of the heart.
+Each person having a vote in the chapter should take an oath by the holy gospels of God to consider these three things and to always elect the person in whom they are best [embodied].